sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 (The "PUBLISHED" time is provided so that we can more reliably tell which of two objects is more recent.)

-Later (see XXX), we'll explain measures to ensure that hostile relays do not take advantage of multiple overlapping SNIP lifetimes to attack clients.
+Later (see section 08), we'll explain measures to ensure that hostile relays do not take advantage of multiple overlapping SNIP lifetimes to attack clients.

 ### Design overview: how the formats work together